svirant/RT4k_HD15_serial_control/Otaku Games Scart Switch/README.md

 Step 6: If you wish to use a Push/Pull serial connection for your output (the recommended option is open drain, please scroll down a bit to see that), wire the tip of a 3.5mm cable to the TX1 pad of your Nano, and the sleeve (not the middle part) to GND.

 Step 7: Connect the cables from TX1 and GND to your headphone jack.
 Remember that you want your TX point to connect to the tip.
 With a TRS cable, this means your "R" will be floating.
 Typically, this would be where Rx is soldered to, but there's no point in this application.
+Please note that even if you use push-pull, connecting to the Donut Dongle from the SCART switch will still work.
+If you plan on not using a Donut Dongle and going straight to a VGA adapter on the RetroTINK, please place an in-line 10K Ohm resistor between the TX1 point in the Arduino and the TIP of your headphone jack.
+Please note that if you plan on routing multiple devices to the VGA adapter, you cannot mix and match between open-drain and push-pull.
 You may now set your iron down, as this is all the soldering we have to do.

 ![IMG_7127](assets/52525_otakugames_donutdongle_5.png)